-The risks facing AMSC principally relate to the operational and financial performance of OSG and from OSG's operation of our vessels, re-chartering risk as well as overall Jones Act market risk.
+The risks facing AMSC principally relate to the commercial and financial performance of OSG and from OSG's operation of our vessels, re-chartering risk as well as overall Jones Act market risk.

 Since OSG is currently AMSC's only counterparty, AMSC is exposed to OSG's credit risk.
-As charterer of all of the Company's vessels, OSG continued to service its financial obligations to AMSC in 2018 on time, including USD 3.7 million in payments on the DPO receivable.
-AMSC's counterparty risk has been reduced in 2018 with OSG's election to exercise its options on all nine vessels up for renewal.
-In addition, OSG successfully refinanced its term loan B in December 2018 further reducing the counterparty risk.
-AMSC continues to enjoy downside protection with "come hell or high water" bareboat contracts and OSG's evergreen extension options.
+As charterer of all of the Company's vessels, OSG continued to service its financial obligations to AMSC in 2019 on time, including payments on the DPO receivable.
+AMSC's charter renewal risk has been reduced in 2019 and 2018 with OSG's election to exercise its options on all vessels up for renewal.
+AMSC enjoys downside protection with "come hell or high water" bareboat contracts and OSG's evergreen extension options.